tajmone/purebasic-archives/syntax-highlighting/README.md

 -   [/highlight/](./highlight/)

-This repo hosts the project page of the PureBASIC language definition and color theme for [**Highlight**](http://www.andre-simon.de/doku/highlight/en/highlight.php) syntax highligther (PB lang definition file is now bundled in Highlight since v3.33).
+This repo hosts the project page of the PureBASIC language definition and color theme for [**Highlight**](http://www.andre-simon.de/doku/highlight/en/highlight.php) syntax highligther (PB lang definition file and theme are now bundled in Highlight since v3.33).

 Written by Tristano Ajmone, public domain.